-Since the introduction of legislation in April 2017 to allow adult-use cannabis in Canada, Alberta has made steady progress toward preparing for legalization, which takes place on Oct.
+Since the introduction of legislation in April 2017 to allow adult-use cannabis in Canada, Alberta marijuana laws have changed and legalization arrived on Oct.
 17, 2018.

 Despite what many observers say is a relatively conservative political climate in the province, Albertans have been strong consumers of cannabis.
-According to Statistics Canada’s 2017 Cannabis Provincial and Territorial Economic Accounts, Alberta is No. 3 among 13 provinces and territories in per-capita consumption and leads the nation by far in consumption of medical marijuana compared with its overall use.
+According to Statistics Canada's 2017 Cannabis Provincial and Territorial Economic Accounts, Alberta cannabis consumption per capita stands at No. 3 among 13 provinces and territories.
+Alberta leads the nation by far in consumption of medical marijuana compared with its overall use.

 However, not all towns in the province are taking as strict an approach.
 In the 5,000 population mountain resort town of Jasper, the City Council in August 2018 voted to put no limits on the number of cannabis stores, allow them to remain open until midnight and asked to remove the provincial 100-meter buffer zone between retailers and schools or hospitals.